What is a Funeral?

 How do I book a funeral?

 Normally you do not have to worry about making the arrangements as the undertaker will do this for you, or help you with it.
-If however you want to talk to the Church about arranging a funeral service you can do this by contacting the Rector on 01305 784649 or complete our enquiry form.
+If however you want to to make the arrangements direct with the church you can start the process by completing the form below.

 More information is available from the Church of England Funerals website.

-If you have any other questions that need answering please telephone 01305 784649 or or click here to complete our online enquiry form.
+If you have any other questions that need answering please telephone 01305 784649, or complete the form below to start the process to make a funeral booking.